All Episodes

 It's one of my favorite shows.

-And uh fishermen, I imagine back in Jesus' time, probably cursed, probably noticed pretty women, and probably uh were not perfect either.
+And fishermen, I imagine back in Jesus' time, probably cursed, probably noticed pretty women, and probably were not perfect either.

 You know, kind of like when I worked in construction, we were construction guys.

-And uh I I think the biggest untold part of Christianity is that you know, here we have, and I love to debate atheists over this, not agnostics, atheists.
+And I think the biggest untold part of Christianity is that, you know, here we have, and I love to debate atheists over this, not agnostics, atheists.

-And people um and I'll ask them, so you really believe that all of these this energy somehow collided and it formed uh a big bang that created universes within universes within universes and the stars and gravity and the sun and and the moon and the planets and and mankind and the animal world kingdom, etc, etcetera.
+And I'll ask them, so you really believe that all of these, this energy somehow collided and it formed a big bang that created universes within universes, within universes, and the stars and gravity and the sun and the moon and the planets and mankind and the animal kingdom, et cetera, et cetera.

-Well, that's the beauty of of the story is that the there is, as you said, the m majesty and beauty and epicness of creation, and yet the creator of the universe was one of us.
+Well, that's the beauty of the story, is that there is, as you said, the majesty and beauty and epicness of creation, and yet the creator of the universe was one of us.

-He actually came to Earth, and that's what the Christmas with the chosen is about.
+He actually came to Earth, and that's what the Christmas with the Chosen is about, this story, is he came to Earth in a barn and to a scared teenager and all of that piece of it.

 Well, I wish you all the best with this.

-It's now uh when does it start its run in theaters?
+It's now, when does it start its run in theaters?

-Yeah, so the show is out now, of course, but the the theatrical piece is December 1st through the 10th.
+Yeah, so the show is out now, of course, but the theatrical piece is December 1st through the 10th in theaters.

 So make sure you go get the tickets now.